flengyel/RYLR998-LoRa/README.md

 # RYLR998-LoRa

-Demo transmit and receive program for the REYAX RYLR998 LoRa module
+Demo transmit and receive program for the REYAX RYLR998 LoRa module and the Raspberry Pi 4

-This code below was written to work with the REYAX RYLR998 LoRa module, using nothing more than five connections to the GPIO pins of a Raspberry 4 Model B Rev 1.5.
+The python code of this repository was written to work with the REYAX RYLR998 LoRa module, using nothing more than five connections to the GPIO pins of a Raspberry 4 Model B Rev 1.5.
 No electronic components are needed other than five wires and ten female-female GPIO connectors.
 (Or connect the module directly to a GPIO head, etc., as you wish.)

 ### GPIO connections